choosing the Belvedere for Teeth Whitening

 Individuals having tooth decay or receding gums will suffer from tooth sensitivity after undergoing the whitening procedure.

-The above procedure can be done at our dentist’s clinic in Ilford.
-When the procedure is done in the clinic the dentist utilizes a powerful whitening gel and a specialized laser that activates the gel and enables the gel and bleaching occurs faster.
+Here, gel is utilised as a whitening solution and normally applied directly on the tooth surface.
+The product contains hydrogen peroxide.
+This procedure can be provided at our dentistry clinic.
+When the procedure is carried out in the clinic, the dentist utilises a powerful whitening gel and a specialised laser that activates the gel and creates a quicker reaction time.

 After the procedure, if your gums become white or sore, you should follow up with your dentist.
 Whitening is not a permanent solution and stains will come back after some time, but it is important to avoid consuming drinks and food that stain.
 The moment the colour begins to fade, you should visit the